Skip to content

 OVERVIEW

-Non-alcoholic fatty liver disease (NAFLD) is a buildup of fat in the liver.
-NAFLD can be harmless, but sometimes it may cause the liver to swell.
-It is a common condition.
+Metabolic dysfunction-associated liver disease (MASLD), formerly known as non-alcoholic fatty liver disease (NAFLD) is a buildup of fat in the liver.
+MASLD can be harmless, but sometimes it may cause the liver to swell.
+Over time, this swelling can cause scarring in your liver (cirrhosis).
+The more scarring your liver has, the worse it functions.

 SYMPTOMS

 Many people do not have any symptoms.
-If you have NAFLD, you may feel fullness or pain in the middle or upper right side of the abdomen.
+If you have MASLD, you may feel fullness or pain in the middle or upper right side of the abdomen.
 You may feel extremely tired (fatigued).
+Your belly may be swollen.
+You may have yellowing of your skin and eyes.

 CAUSES & RISK FACTORS